-Elon Musk’s private jet lands in China for billionaire’s first visit in three years

-Elon Musk’s private jet lands in China for what would be billionaire’s first visit in three years
+Elon Musk meets Chinese foreign minister on first visit for three years

-Tesla’s Shanghai plant accounted for over half of company’s global production in 2022
+Tesla boss is seeking permission to expand its Shanghai plant, which accounted for over half the company’s global production in 2022

-A private jet used by Elon Musk arrived in Beijing on Tuesday afternoon, shortly after it was confirmed that the Tesla boss would be visiting China this week for the first time in three years.
+Elon Musk arrived in Beijing on Tuesday for a surprise visit to China, his first in over three years.

-The SpaceX and Tesla boss is expected to meet senior Chinese officials during his visit and make a trip to Tesla’s Shanghai plant, Reuters reported.

-In response to reports of Mr Musk’s visit, China’s foreign ministry said that the country has always welcomed businesspeople from other parts of the world, including Mr Musk, “to visit and promote mutually beneficial cooperation”.
+The Tesla boss gave little to no advance warning of the trip, which could have major ramifications for the electric car company’s operations in Asia.

+Mr Musk’s first stop on the visit, which is expected to include a trip to Tesla’s Shanghai factory and meetings with a number of senior Chinese officials, was for talks with the foreign minister Qin Gang, who recently described relations with the US as being on “cold ice”.

+China’s electric vehicle market “has broad prospects for development”, the ministry quoted Mr Qin as saying.

-It remains unconfirmed who the billionaire hopes to meet and what he would discuss, but Tesla is known to have submitted applications to expand its production facilities in Shanghai and is still awaiting approval.
-Musk told CNBC earlier this month that “there are some constraints on our ability to expand in China”, adding: “It’s not a demand issue.”
+China hosts Tesla’s first factory based outside of the United States, and the carmaker is known to have submitted applications to expand its production facilities in Shanghai, with the plans still awaiting approval.

+Mr Musk told CNBC earlier this month that “there are some constraints on our ability to expand in China”, adding: “It’s not a demand issue.”

 Reuters reported in March that Mr Musk was seeking to meet Chinese premier Li Qiang, with the exact timing of his visit depending on his availability.